-At our Plantation, Florida location we treat carpal tunnel syndrome (CPS) often.
+At our Parkland, Florida location we treat carpal tunnel syndrome (CPS) often.
 It is a very common condition that affects many of us.
 CPS affects the median nerve which runs through the arm and ends at the wrist and hand.
 The condition causes pain and distress and occurs when the nerve is pinched at the wrist.
 People with the condition may experience numbness and tingling as well.

 There are a number of causative factors such as repetitive hand movements, abnormal wrist structure or an underlying health problem.
 The carpal tunnel is a narrow passageway meant to protect the nerve that travels to your hand and the tendons moving your fingers.
 When this nerve is compressed you experience pain, numbness, weakness and tingling described as carpal tunnel syndrome.